mattwydra/newtab-background/v6/pre_integration/v3/README.md

-# Phase 6 part 2
+# Phase 6 part 3
 (zips coming soon)

 ## **Updates in this version**
-- Generates 10 recently watched anime
-- Buttons are in English, text in Romaji to cover bases
-- Overcomes rate-limitations

-## **Challenges for next version**
-- Elements need to be styled better
-   - Hard to read text, buttons take up a lot of space
-   - Should Implement button to hide all buttons on the screen
+- Better styling for text
+- Add button for hiding generated titles
+- Better styling for generated image

 ## **Further Implementation**
 - Entering a specific anime for the background
 - Entering a specific character for the background